Skip to main content Skip to navigation

 Ermia Butler

-Wawkunis (Hello) I’m Ermia Butler I’m a junior majoring in environmental and Ecosystem science.
+Wawkunis (Hello) I’m Ermia Butler I’m a senior majoring in environmental and Ecosystem science.
 I’m and enrolled tribal member of the Confederated tribes of the Umatilla Indian reservation located in mission, Oregon.
-My involvement on campus is Native American Women’s Association (NAWA), Ku-ah-mah, the XI chapter of Alpha PI Omega.
+I am currently the president of ASWSU Ku-ah-mah.

 Email: ermia.butler@wsu.edu